capgemini-psdu/lending-library-api/README.md

 Whichever method you use the application will start on the port configured in the Application.java class.

 ## Building and running with bundled Gradle Wrapper
-Use this method if you cannot install Maven or Gradle on your target machine.
+Use this method if you cannot install Gradle on your target machine.

 Simply run the Gradle Wrapper `gradlew` script with the run command:

 `gradlew run`

 This will download all the application's dependencies from the internet, compile the application and start the application.

-## Building and running with Maven
-If you have Maven installed on your target machine then you can use that to build and then run the application:

-`mvn clean package`

-`mvn exec:java -Dexec.mainClass="Application"`

 ## Building and running with Gradle
 If you have Gradle installed on your target machine then you can use that to build and then run the application: